 You can do it yourself—and some do.
 But most people recognize that the complexities of an ever-changing tax code that affects so much of your financial life make hiring a professional a better choice.

-And there are three basic types of professional planners: fee only, those who charge both a fee and commissions, and commission only.
-And just like investing in the stock market, there’s no such thing as perfection: all have their strengths and weaknesses.
+Just like investing in the stock market, there’s no such thing as perfection: all have their strengths and weaknesses.

 Fee-only planners will provide specific recommendations to implement the plan; planners who charge a combination fee and commissions (or only commissions) suffer from a perception of conflicts of interest.
 The choice is up to you.